 Natural gas has been treated to have a distinct, “rotten egg” odor to warn homeowners of a gas line leak.
 If you believe you gas lines are leaking, it’s important to leave the area immediately.
 Turning off gas valves to your home, only if possible, will help protect your property.
 Don’t turn on or off any electrical appliances, as the cycling electricity can trigger an explosion if the concentration of natural gas is high enough.

-We have an emergency repair technician on standby 24 hours a day, ready to provide gas line repair in Moscow, Tobyhanna and Clifton Township, PA quickly, professionally, and efficiently.
+We have an emergency repair technician on standby 24 hours a day, ready to provide gas line repair in Clifton Township and Scranton, PA quickly, professionally, and efficiently.
 If your gas line is leaking, call Freedom Flow Plumbing and Heating Services.
 We are your plumbing and heating servants and would we would be happy to help.
 Call us today at (570) 468-8217.